NetworkedAssets/git4c/guides/User/index.md

 Filter Patterns can be specified by the Administrator, and will be displayed after you click on Filter Pattern input field. <br />
 You can also input your own pattern.
 For more information about how to define Glob Patterns Check: https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob

 Git4C offers you the posibility to select the root folder.
-Simply click on the root folder selection button next to the filter input filed, and the tree of files will apprear.
+Simply click on the root folder selection and the tree of files will appear.

 ![](images/chrome_2017-11-06_10-48-08.png)

-Then select desired root folder and apply it by clicking ok.
-The filter will be automatically generated and visible in the filter input field.
+Then select desired root folder and apply it by clicking "Select".
+Path will be automatically generated and visible in the root directory field.

-Second field specifies a path to the file, that will be displayed everytime you visit the page, i.e. "home/source/readme.md"
+"Default File" field specifies a path to the file, that will be displayed everytime you visit the page, i.e. `main/java/com/company/product/Main.java`

 After you're done, the **Save** button should be enabled, click it to save the macro.
 Save your page and enjoy Git4C.